Advertise

 MARION

-Marion school officials seated around the tables at Monday’s meeting are, from left: principal Bill Leberman, superintendent Brian Brosnahan, business manager Crystal Longe, board president Scott Tieszen, vice president Jared Schmidt, and board members Matt Donlan, Amalia Zick and Jen McConniel.
+Marion school officials seated around the tables at a meeting late last year.
+They are, from left: principal Bill Leberman, superintendent Brian Brosnahan, business manager Crystal Longe, board president Scott Tieszen, vice president Jared Schmidt, and board members Matt Donlan, Amalia Zick and Jen McConniel.
 PHOTO BY JEREMY WALTNER

 news